Boy who got new heart inspires tribe to boost organ donation

 His journey to correct a heart defect led the Turtle Mountain Band of Chippewa Indians to add an organ donation box to tribal IDs, which it unveiled during a November ceremony.

-The rate of organ donations among Native Americans is much lower than other ethnic groups.
+The rate of organ donations among Native Americans is much lower than among other ethnic groups.
 For some tribes, cultural beliefs are a factor.
-In rural communities, time, distance and spotty internet access can hinder the process.
+In rural communities, time, distance, and spotty internet access can hinder the process.

 “You don’t think about donation and how many people are not donors,” said Greyson’s grandmother, Joan Azure.
 “I was thinking, ‘There has to be more donors.’
 When you’re going through this personally, you don’t want someone to die but you also want your child to live.”